shashankgurunaga1/shashankgurunaga1/README.md

 ## 💫 About Me:

-    -Currently a freshman at UVCE,Bangalore.
+    -Currently a sophomore at UVCE,Bangalore.

     -I love to involve myself in projects involving full stack web and app development and am also a competitive programmer